-Annual native plant sale
+Annual native plant sale in April of each year.

 Expert advice on native landscaping and plant selection